gergelj/gergelj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <em>A data time-traveller lost in the smallest common validity periods.</em>
+subtitle: <em>a little about me on the home page because I'm a leo</em>

 profile:
   align: right